dhis2/dhis2-docs/src/commonmark/en/content/user/configure-metadata.md

     > missing.
 In the form that opens, create the category combinations
     > you need.
 When you're done, click **Refresh values**.

+12. If you selected a category combination other than **None**, you may enter zero or a positive number for **Open periods after category option end date**.
+This lets you enter data in this data set for a category option up to the specified number of periods after that category option's end date.

-12. In the **Complete notification recipients** list, select a user group that should receive a message when the data set is marked as complete in the **Data Entry** app.
+13. In the **Complete notification recipients** list, select a user group that should receive a message when the data set is marked as complete in the **Data Entry** app.

     The message is delivered through the DHIS2 messaging system.

-13. If you want the user who entered the data to receive a message when the data set is marked as complete in the **Data entry** app, select **Send notification to completing user**.
+14. If you want the user who entered the data to receive a message when the data set is marked as complete in the **Data entry** app, select **Send notification to completing user**.

     The message is delivered through the DHIS2 messaging system.

-14. If applicable, select, a **Data approval workflow**.
+15. If applicable, select, a **Data approval workflow**.

-15. If you want it to be possible to use the data set within the Java mobile DHIS2 application, select **Enable for Java mobile client**.
+16. If you want it to be possible to use the data set within the Java mobile DHIS2 application, select **Enable for Java mobile client**.

-16. If you want it to be mandatory to fill all values for a data element in data entry if one or more values have been filled, select **All fields for data elements required**.
+17. If you want it to be mandatory to fill all values for a data element in data entry if one or more values have been filled, select **All fields for data elements required**.